-Mr. Whitaker has been the President and Chief Operating Officer of IMI Resort Holdings, Inc., a real estate brokerage firm, since 2004.
-Before joining IMI, Mr. Whitaker served as the Chief Operating Officer and Vice President of Finance and Corporate Secretary of The Cliffs Communities, Inc., a developer of high-end resort communities.
+Darrell E. Whitaker (Independent) Director Since : 2008 Mr. Whitaker has been the President and Chief Operating Officer of IMI Resort Age : 64 Holdings, Inc., a real estate brokerage firm, since 2004.
+Before joining IMI, Mr. Whitaker served as the Chief Operating Officer and Vice President of Finance and Committees: Corporate Secretary of The Cliffs Communities, Inc., a developer of high-end resort Audit and communities.
 He joined The Cliffs Communities, Inc. in July 1998 as Chief Financial Officer, a position he held until becoming Chief Operating Officer in August 2001.
-In addition, he has held executive management positions with other publicly traded companies, such as Ryan's Family Steak House, Inc., Baby Superstores, Inc., and Food Lion, Inc. He holds a Bachelor of Science Degree in Business Administration from the University of South Carolina Upstate and was voted the most outstanding alumnus from the school of business in 1994.

-In addition, Mr. Whitaker is a licensed real estate broker in the state of South Carolina, has been a licensed CPA in the state of South Carolina since 2001, and holds a chartered global management accountant designation.

-The Board believes that Mr. Whitaker provides the Board with
+In Compliance addition, he has held executive management positions with other publicly traded Nominating and Corporate Governance companies, such as Ryan's Family Steak House, Înc., Baby Superstores, Inc., and Food Lion, Inc. He holds a Bachelor of Science Degree in Business Administration from the University of South Carolina Upstate and was voted the most outstanding alumnus from the school of business in 1994.
+In addition, Mr. Whitaker is a licensed real estate broker in the states of South Carolina and Georgia, has been a licensed CPA in the state of South Carolina since 2001, and holds a chartered global management accountant designation.
+The Board believes that Mr. Whitaker provides the Board with: Leadership experience Disk Management and experient experience Risk Management and oversight experience Finance experience Corporate governance experience General business experience Elizabeth R. Neuhoff (Independent) Director Since : 2021 Ms. Neuhoff served as President and CEO of Neuhoff Communications, an award- Age : 52 winning, privately held broadcast and digital media company from 2012 to 2022.
+Previously, she served in a number of capacities at INTEREP, an independent national Committees: media marketing firm from 1993 to 2005 including as Executive Vice President.
+Ms. Compensation and Stock Option Neuhoff holds a Bachelor of Arts degree from the University of Oklahoma.
+Stock Option Other Directorships and Affiliations include: Focus Financial (FOCS), Director since 2022 (Audit Committee Chair Zip's Car Wash, Director since 2021 West Best Mutual Insurance Company, Director since 2015 Gray Television, Director from 2015 to 2019 National Association of Broadcasters, Second Vice President, 2015 to 2018 Women Corporate Directors, Member, 2015 to Present Young President's Organization, Member, since 2013 • International Women's Forum, Member, since 2013 Alliance for Women in Media, NY, Member, since 2012 The Board believes that Ms. Neuhoff provides the Board with: Leadership experience Risk Management and oversight experience Finance experience 1 mance experience

-- Leadership experience

-- · Risk Management and oversight experience

-- Finance experience

-- Corporate governance experience

-- General business experience
+- Finance experience Corporate governance experience General business experience